Apr 15 in Amarino, Android, Arduino, circuit-blog.com, Recent

 Download the MeetAndroid Library and place it into the libraries Folder Arduino.

-After placing the folder into the libraries folder, you should be able to access all the amarino files through the arduino programming environment.
+After placing the folder into the libraries folder, you should be able to access all the Amarino files through the Arduino programming environment.

 You can see the picture below(Click on the image to enlarge it):

-Step 3 Set up bluesmirf gold adapter
+Step 3 Set up Bluetooth adapter

 Step 5 Set up Eclipse